xhluca/bm25s/README.md

 Welcome to `bm25s`, a library that implements BM25 in Python, allowing you to rank documents based on a query.
 BM25 is a widely used ranking function used for text retrieval tasks, and is a core component of search services like Elasticsearch.

 It is designed to be:
-* **Fast**: `bm25s` is implemented in pure Python and leverage Scipy sparse matrices to store eagerly computed scores for all document tokens.
+* **Fast**: `bm25s` is implemented in pure Python and leverage sparse matrices to store eagerly computed scores for all document tokens.
 This allows extremely fast scoring at query time, improving performance over popular libraries by orders of magnitude (see benchmarks below).
 * **Simple**: `bm25s` is designed to be easy to use and understand.
 You can install it with pip and start using it in minutes.
-There is no dependencies on Java or Pytorch - all you need is Scipy and Numpy, and optional lightweight dependencies for stemming.
+There is no dependencies on Java or Pytorch - all you need is Numpy, and optional lightweight dependencies for stemming and speedup via `numba` compilation.

 Below, we compare `bm25s` with Elasticsearch in terms of speedup over `rank-bm25`, the most popular Python implementation of BM25.
 We measure the throughput in queries per second (QPS) on a few popular datasets from [BEIR](https://github.com/beir-cellar/beir) in a single-threaded setting.